karripar/Backend-Application-Development/express-app/readme.md

 # Database REST API

-This project provides a RESTful API with endpoints for managing user data and media resources.
-It serves mock data for testing and development purposes.
+This project provides a RESTful API with endpoints for managing user data, media and ratings resources.
+Data is served from a mysql database.

 ## Documentation